10 richest female tennis players in 2023

 Having reached the summit of the WTA singles rankings at the age of 18, Maria Sharapova went on to become one of the greatest female tennis players in the history of the sport.
 She also remains the only Russian to have won a career Grand Slam.
 Sharapova won a total of five Grand Slam titles― two French Open titles and one each at the Australian Open, the Wimbledon Open and the US Open.

 Even though she bid farewell to professional tennis in 2020, Maria Sharapova remains one of the richest female tennis players in 2023.
-According to reports, her net worth stands at USD 180 million, courtesy of her winnings from professional tennis and her earnings from endorsement deals with brands such as Nike and Evian, among others.
+According to reports, her net worth stands at USD 180 million (INR 1,493 crore approx.), courtesy of her winnings from professional tennis and her earnings from endorsement deals with brands such as Nike and Evian, among others.

 Venus Willams